spadgos/sublime-jsdocs/README.md

   - Handles the case when an arguments list contains a comma, for example, within a default value
   - A new keybinding for Windows to re-parse a doc block (<kbd>Alt+W</kbd>)
   - Fixes a regression that some function names were not being parsed correctly
-- **v2.11.5**, *11 Aug 2013*
-  - Fix for last deploy which accidentally changed the default `var` tag to "property".
-Default is "type" once again.

 Older history can be found in [the history file](https://github.com/spadgos/sublime-jsdocs/blob/master/HISTORY.md).